gary-archer/oauth.apisample.netcore/README.md

 ### Programming Languages

-* C# code and .Net Core 2 is used for the API
+* C# and .Net Core 3 are used to implement the API

 ### Middleware Used

-* The [IdentityModel2](https://github.com/IdentityModel/IdentityModel2) library is used for API OAuth operations
+* The [IdentityModel](https://github.com/IdentityModel/IdentityModel) library is used for API OAuth operations
 * The [Microsoft In Memory Cache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory) is used to cache API claims in memory
 * Kestrel is used to host the API
 * Okta is used for the Authorization Server